A consistent scalar-tensor cosmology for inflation, dark energy and the Hubble parameter: Cosmic evolution of metric and scalar fields

-The general field equations in the Einstein frame of ST theory for the dimensionless metric tensor $g_{ab}$ and scalar field $\phi$ are derived from the Lagrangian for ST theory of gravity interacting with matter given by \cite{Wang2013, Wagoner1970}:
+in the Einstein frame of ST theory for the dimensionless metric tensor $g_{ab}$ and scalar field $\phi$ are derived from the Lagrangian for ST theory of gravity interacting with matter given by \cite{Wagoner1970, Wang2013}:

 where